112th Grey Cup

-The 112th Grey Cup will be played to decide the Canadian Football League (CFL) championship for the 2025 season.
-The game is scheduled to be played at IG Field in Winnipeg, Manitoba.
-It will be the fifth time that Winnipeg has hosted the Grey Cup, with the most recent being in 2015.
-The game will be televised in Canada nationally on TSN and RDS.
+The 112th Grey Cup was played between the East Division champion Montreal Alouettes and the West Division champion Saskatchewan Roughriders to decide the Canadian Football League (CFL) championship for the 2025 season.
+The game was played at Princess Auto Stadium in Winnipeg, Manitoba, making it the fifth time that Winnipeg has hosted the Grey Cup, with the previous being in 2015.
+The Roughriders defeated the Alouettes 25–17 to win their fifth Grey Cup and first since 2013.

+The game was televised in Canada nationally on CTV, TSN, and RDS and in the United States nationally on CBS Sports Network.

 Host

 In October 2022, it was reported that the Winnipeg Blue Bombers were bidding to host either the 2024 or 2025 Grey Cup game, with the Manitoba government offering to contribute up to $5.5 million for the bid.
 After the 2024 Grey Cup was awarded to the city of Vancouver and the BC Lions, it was later reported on March 3, 2023, that the Winnipeg Blue Bombers had won the right to host the 2025 Grey Cup.
 On March 14, 2023, it was officially announced that Winnipeg would be the host of this game.
+On November 4, 2025, the game was announced as a sell-out.

 Date

-The date of this game was not announced, but if existing scheduling formulas are used, then this game would be played on November 16, 2025 (the third Sunday of November).
-If the game is played on this date, it would be tied with the 85th Grey Cup and 91st Grey Cup games as the earliest to be played in a calendar year.
-However, as per the latest Collective Bargaining Agreement, the league has the option of moving the start of the season up to 30 days, which could significantly alter the date of this game.
+The date for this game was not initially announced and, as per the collective bargaining agreement, the league had the option of moving the start of the season up to 30 days.
+However, the league revealed on August 16, 2024, that this game would be played on the third Sunday of November for the fourth consecutive season, on November 16, 2025.
+This tied the 85th Grey Cup and 91st Grey Cup games as the earliest to be played in a calendar year.

+Entertainment

+Canadian rock band Our Lady Peace performed the SiriusXM Kickoff show.
+American singer MGK performed the Bud Light halftime show and local Métis country singer Catie St. Germain (granddaughter of Ray St. Germain) performed "O Canada".
+MGK performed the following songs: "Starman", "Don't Wait Run Fast", "Bloody Valentine", "Lonely Road", "My Ex's Best Friend", "Vampire Diaries", and "Cliché".

+Teams

+The game featured the Montreal Alouettes, playing in their 20th Grey Cup game, and their second in three years, and the Saskatchewan Roughriders, who were also playing in their 20th Grey Cup game but their first since 2013.
+The Alouettes were attempting to win their ninth championship while the Roughriders attempted to win their fifth.